 A fibroadenoma in the long run may degenerate and calcify.
 Initially there are a few punctate periphera...

-Punctate microcalcifications in the breast are seen within the acini of terminal duct lobular unit
+Punctate microcalcifications in the breast are defined as calcific opacities < 0.5 mm in diameter seen within the acini of a terminal duct lobular unit.

 rarely in DCIS (punctate, clustered, segmentally distributed)